 The best way to avoid conflict among business partners is by setting clear expectations.
 Put another way, differing opinions between partners can cause major disputes.

-Whether it’s in the form of a governing document or in a series of emails, all that matters is there is a clear agreement as to the expectations from all partners in the company.
+Whether you use a governing document or a series of emails, what matters is the clear agreement as to the expectations.
 You especially want to focus on the following items:

 - Adding/removing partners

 Your governing documents set up the legal rights and responsibilities of the company and partners.
 For example, they allow you to specify who takes on which management roles.
 Additionally, they set what happens when there are partner disputes.
 Corporations have bylaws, shareholder agreements and share plans.
 Limited liability companies have operating agreements.
 Partnerships have partnership agreements.

 Using governing documents is the best way to not only avoid having a partner dispute but also outline what will happen in the event there is a partner dispute to eliminate unnecessary cost and emotional turmoil.
 Ensure that you outline the limits you want to place on management as well as limits placed on owners.